XHPALV-FM

-XHPALV-FM is a radio station on 100.9 FM in Alto Lucero and Xalapa, Veracruz, Mexico.
+XHALAPA-FM is a radio station on 100.9 FM in Alto Lucero and Xalapa, Veracruz, Mexico.
 It is owned by Multimedios Radio and carries its La Lupe variety hits format.

 History

 Multimedios won XHPALV in the IFT-4 radio auction of 2017 at a cost of 46,000 pesos.
 The station signed on in the summer of 2018.

 All three Multimedios stations in Veracruz flipped from La Caliente to La Lupe on November 6, 2020.

 Transmitters

 XHPALV-FM signed on with one transmitter at Alto Lucero.
 A second transmitter was activated in late 2019 at Cerro Macuiltepetl in Xalapa and is now considered the primary.